alextswe/ilonely/root/README.md

 # iLonely
-A webapp to connect lonely with other lonely people.
+A webapp to connect lonely people with other lonely people.

 ## Current Sprint Goals:
  + Registration